-- The Hamburger Bahnhof displays contemporary art from the 1970s to the present.
-It is only two blocks from the new Berlin Hauptbahnhof and not grouped with other museums for combination ticket purposes.
+The Hamburger Bahnhof displays contemporary art from the 1970s to the present.
+It is only two blocks from the new Berlin Hauptbahnhof.
+It stages a variety of temporary exhibitions every year.

 Schloss Köpenick is a Baroque palace commissioned by Friedrich I of Prussia.
 It is in the far eastern outskirts of Berlin and thus rarely visited by casual visitors to Berlin.

 - Schloss Köpenick is used by the Museum of Decorative Arts to display items from the 16th to 18th centuries.

 More on the Berlin State Museums (Staatliche Museen zu Berlin):

 Note: Most Berlin museums and similar sights are open in 2023.
 Timeslot reservations are essential for only the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, Pergamon Museum (closed from Oct 2023 until 2027!), and Das Panorama.
 Timeslots are released only around four weeks in advance.
 Tickets are available from GetYourGuide that seem to have timeslots available when SMB has already sold out — many passes or multi-museum tickets are again available.
 Individual museum ticket prices range from €6 to €14 (€20 for special exhibitions).
 Online tickets are skip-the-line — go directly to the gallery entrance to scan the code.

 For more general information on the Berlin State Museums: